KevinConti/webdevsanity/content/post/understanding-the-css-box-model.md

 +++
 Layout:

-Welcome to my "Foundations of CSS" free online course!
+Welcome to my _Foundations of CSS_ free online course!
 After finishing these articles and completing the challenge projects found at the bottom of some of the articles, you won't be a CSS master.
 You won't know every nuance, and you certainly won't be ready to give a talk on the merits of various CSS architectures.

 Instead, you'll know how to quickly and reliably create the exact layout you want within CSS, in plain, no-bs language.